not3zra/clause/README.md

 - **Teacher analytics** — teachers can inspect progress, first-attempt accuracy, scores, elapsed time, mastery signals, and appeal history for their own rooms.
 - **Safety by design** — row-level access controls, server-side authorization, rate limiting, Turnstile support, and audit records protect classroom workflows.

+## AI integration and guardrails

+Clause uses Groq from server-side routes for room generation and semantic grading.
+The approved runtime model is `openai/gpt-oss-20b`, configured with `GROQ_API_KEY` and an optional `GROQ_MODEL` override constrained by the application.

+AI is deliberately scoped to tasks where semantic interpretation adds value: generated room drafts, free-text grammar feedback, and appeal support.
+Deterministic sort and sequence mechanics remain app-graded, not model-graded.
+Requests use structured outputs, validate generated stages before publication, exclude student identity data, apply rate limits, and fall back to prepared instructional feedback when the provider cannot respond.
+See [docs/AI_GUARDRAILS.md](docs/AI_GUARDRAILS.md) and [docs/SECURITY_OPERATIONS.md](docs/SECURITY_OPERATIONS.md) for operational detail.

+### GPT-5.6 and Codex

+GPT-5.6 is not a runtime dependency of the deployed Clause application.
+It accelerated development through Codex: tracing the product requirements into the teacher/student flows, implementing and testing persistence and retry behavior, tightening the two-layer design system, generating the supporting documentation, and iterating on verification failures.
+The runtime model choice is documented separately above so the project makes a clear distinction between the development workflow (Codex, backed by GPT-5.6) and the deployed AI path (Groq, `openai/gpt-oss-20b`).

 ## Architecture

 ```mermaid